Let's Talk About The Term "Food Safe" In Glazes, Pottery & Ceramics

-First I'd like to say do your own research on the matter of "food safe" here are the two links that pertain to glaze food safety. https://www.fda.gov/media/71762/download https://www.fda.gov/media/71764/download
+First I'd like to say do your own research on the matter of "food safe" here are the two links that pertain to glaze food safety.
+It's always possible that I missed something, if you see I did politely reach out, any helpful info is always appreciated.

 According to the FDA guide lines your glaze for Cadmium is